Blendify/blender-manual/blender_docs/manual/editors/sequencer/introduction.rst

 .. note::

-   The first channel `0` is unusible as a place to put strips.
+   The first channel `0` is unusable as a place to put strips.
    This is because it is used by the :doc:`Sequencer Display </editors/sequencer/display_modes>` to show a composite of all strips above channel `0`.